Nima Leclerc

 Jena-Xing Lab, 2017-2020

-Contributed to the development of the first III-V epitaxial semiconductor-superconductor tunnel junnel junction.
+Contributed to the development of the first III-V epitaxial semiconductor-superconductor tunnel junction.
 Built a low-frequency noise characterization setup from scratch to identify sources of quantum mechanical noise in semiconductor heterostructures for honors thesis.
 Spearheaded first principles modeling efforts within the group.
 Mentored masters students on material design problems.
 Learn more here.

-Neaton Group Page, 2018
+Neaton Group, 2018

-Awarded the competitive SULI inernship to design valleytronic devices under Dr. Jeffrey Neaton at The Molecular Foundry .
+Awarded the competitive SULI internship to design valleytronic devices under Dr. Jeffrey Neaton at The Molecular Foundry .
 Utilized advanced electronic structure theory to design a new class of beyond-Moore's law device materials.
 Presented work at several conference venues.
 Learn more here.

 Robinson Lab, 2017-2018